 Water Temperature Fluctuations

-Believe it or not, water temperature fluctuates a lot more in a small tank than it does in a larger one, and it can be tough to keep the temperature at the right level for your fish on consistent basis.
+Believe it or not, water temperature fluctuates a lot more in a small tank than it does in a larger one, and it can be tough to keep the temperature at the right level for your fish on a consistent basis.

 This is because small tanks are more affected by things like sitting near a window, being near a heat vent/air conditioner, or even just absorbing heat from the light in the tank itself.